litson/indexedDB/README.md

     db.delete({
         store: 'animals',
-        id: 7, // value of column that is the store's keyPath from the schema
+        id: 7, // value of column that is the store's key from the schema
         success: function (deletedID, objectStore, successEvent) { /* deleted */ },
         error: function (objectStore, failEvent) { /* error */ }
     });